 6. Falling for tourist scams

 The most common tourist scams in Paris are pickpockets in tourist hotspots, strangers offering you free roses or bracelets then getting aggressive and insisting that you pay and purse snatchers.
+If you are traveling alone in Paris, avoid shady areas and take cabs or Ubers at night over the Metro.

 It’s best to carry a small amount of cash, have a backup card hidden in your luggage.